plone/documentation/adapt-and-extend/theming/resources.rst

 Bundle
 ------

-Bundles are groups of resources that are going to be loaded on your Plone site.
+A bundle is a set of resources.
+Bundles can group resources for different purposes - like the "plone" bundle for all users or "plone-logged-in" for only logged in users.
+Only bundles are loaded in a Plone site (well - there is an exception.
+You can register individual resources to be loaded for a specific request via an API method.
+More on this later).

-Instead of loading single resources, bundles allow you to group, combine and minify resources and reduce the number of web requests and the responses payload.
+For production environments you will want to compile your bundles and combine and minify all the necessary resources including their dependencies (which are now well defined) into a single file.
+This minimized the number of web requests and the payload of data send over the network.

-In case you develop a specific add-on you might want to create your own bundle.
-Alternatively, you can register your add-on code to be included in Plone's default ``plone`` bundle.
+When developing an add-on you might want to create your own bundle Alternatively, you can register your add-on code to be included in Plone's default ``plone`` bundle.

-For single pages like the theming controlpanel, you can define a customized bundle with only the resources needed for that page.
+For single pages like the theming controlpanel, you can define a customized bundle and only include that for this page.

 In development mode, each bundle includes their resources in the rendered site as individual resource with individual requests.
 This can lead to a lot of requests and high response times.